Distilled Spirits Council of the United States: Lobbying efforts

 DISCUS lobbies on behalf of the distilled spirits industry on policy and legislative issues.
 DISCUS's team of lawyers, economists, scientists, lobbyists and public affairs professionals work to support legislation that increases adult market access to spirits products, including laws expanding Sunday spirits sales and spirits tastings.
 DISCUS also works to protect the distilled beverage industry from increased alcohol taxes and to reduce tariffs and trade barriers on spirits products across the globe.

 In 2019, The Distilled Spirits Council of the United States launched an advocacy alliance initiative called "Spirits United" in coordination with TIPS, an alcohol server and seller training organization, and the American Distilling Institute.
 Spirits United is a grassroots website advocating for adult consumers to enjoy distilled spirits where they want, how they want, and when they want.
 Spirits United consists of professionals in the distilled spirits industry, partners, customers and consumers.
 By joining Spirits United, advocates have the opportunity to learn, influence, and engage on issues that impact the distilled spirits.

 Chris Swonger, president and CEO of DISCUS, said "Our goal is to build out Spirits United so that spirits advocates in any city or state can be quickly mobilized to engage with their elected officials."

+The council lobbied the Department of Health and Human Services, led by Robert F. Kennedy Jr., to eliminate drinking limit recommendations and public warnings linking the consumption of alcohol to cancer and other health risks.